jordan-yee/clojure-webstack/README.md

 # Deploying the Full-Stack Web Application

-This project aims to be hosting service-agnostic, but here is the general architecture you'll be shooting for:
+This project aims to be hosting service-agnostic, but here are the rough steps you'd have to configure in CI/CD:
 - Create a production build of the client & its supporting assets, which outputs to the `resources/public/` directory.
 - Create a production uberjar build of the server, which will contain the